 6 Signs Your Procurement Process Could Benefit by Adding Spend Management

-What is the best model and resourcing plan for your procurement and sourcing organization?
+What is the best model and resourcing plan for your procurement and strategic sourcing organization?

 This question is particularly challenging for mid-market companies.
 They’re focused on growth and revenue, and haven’t given managing spending nearly as much consideration.
 Typically they’ve gotten several rounds of funding in order to grow.
 Investors understand they need to generate revenue and win market share.
 But, at some point, the focus shifts to achieving economies of scale.

 In this two part series, I’ll look at how you can determine whether there’s an opportunity to help your organization scale through better spend management; discuss what factors you need to consider in deciding what tools and people to bring in, and illustrate with a case study of what one e-commerce company did.

 Optimize vs. cut

 So, how do you know if better spend management could help your company achieve economies of scale?
 There are two ways to impact the bottom line—trimming headcount and managing spending.
 It’s tough to shrink headcount substantially when you’re still growing, but there’s usually a significant opportunity to get more value from your spending.
 A lot of mid-market companies have barely touched anything on the spending side.
 In fact, the case study I’ll share in the next post concerns a company that made it to $1 billion in revenues with no procurement function at all, with finance tracking requisitions, POs, and invoices on spreadsheets.
 Surprisingly, that’s not uncommon.

 More often though, there’s some procurement function in place, but it’s relatively immature in terms of category management and policy compliance.
 Maybe there are corporate compliance policies on paper, but they aren’t tracked and enforced effectively.